PavloSernetskyi/investments-fund/README.md

 2. After MySQL has been sucessfully installed the user would manually create local database as shown on the screenshot after executing the following SQL command: create database investments;
    ![image](https://github.com/user-attachments/assets/64e7a57c-ce11-49f3-a074-69c25dab21e5)
-3. verify that investments databse was sucessfully created by running SQL command: show databases;
+3. Verify that investments databse was sucessfully created by running SQL command: show databases;
    ![image](https://github.com/user-attachments/assets/54c87b1e-3675-47d5-98ef-5857e34a4f93)
 4. Then we would want to start the back-end server which would create "investment" in investments database.
 Runnning Java Spring back-end:
    ![image](https://github.com/user-attachments/assets/5eb7fb7b-d184-4643-9240-f429a2a6e61e)